nrgiver/MikroTikScripts/Menu for Button/README.md

 ## ABOUT

-The script is designed to automate the creation of backups
+The script is created to be able to call different functions depending on the number of Press Button

-The script allows you to configure the cleaning of old backups

-The script supports saving backups to the USB drive

-The script contains functions:

- - getBackupsPath - Return $backupsPath
- - createBackup - Create backup and export with mark about your $reason
- - clearOldBackup - Clear old backup over then $overMonths months

 The script needs libraries: